AI for the Enterprise in 2017: Start Small, Scale Decisively

 When AI grows in the company, the above elements appear in separate functional entities, such as HR, IT, and Sales.
 At a certain point, when a number of successful projects exist, the executive leaders must take a decision and follow-through by creating the appropriate structures and incentives.
 The number of successful projects needed is directly correlated with the boldness of the executives.
 Late decision-makers will need to face talent bleeding and solve inefficiencies.
 Early decision-makers will be rewarded by being recognized as the driving force in capturing market opportunities and transiting the company into the future.

 Because the number 1 requirement of AI is data, the appropriate structure for scaling is a single functional entity that manages the proprietary data, and all other aspects around it.
-This will avoid inefficiencies (e.g., heterogeneous labeling of data sets) and bring scale effects.
+This will avoid inefficiencies (e.g., heterogeneous labeling in data sets) and bring scale effects.
 This “Corporate AI” has also to be responsible for appropriate sales and hiring processes, training programs, and computing structures.
 At first, it is best to create a separate entity to avoid integration and legacy issues, as well as take advantage of marketing opportunities.
 Eventually, Corporate AI becomes part of Corporate IT.
 Mechanical calculators were replaced by computers — bicycles for the mind will in turn be replaced by self-driving cars for the mind.

 ~ Nicola Rohrseitz